musicslayer/self_publish_book/README.md

 An EPUB file is essentially your entire e-book.
 It contains a series of XHTML files which are just like the HTML files that make up websites but stricter.
 In addition, there may also be CSS files, fonts, images, sound recordings, etc. embedded within it as well.
 Just like with websites, you can use CSS, but stay away from Javascript since e-reader support is very limited/inconsistent.<br/><br/>
 The individual files inside an EPUB can be extracted (for example using 7-Zip), but this is usually not required.
 Working with these files directly in Sigil is much easier.
 > [!IMPORTANT]
 > Some marketplaces may require you to upload an image of the front cover in addition to the EPUB file, and they may consider that combination to be "your e-book".
-Regardless, I still consider the EPUB by itself to be the entire e-book, and I recommend having the front cover image still be included within your EPUB file so that it can stand on its own.
+Regardless, I still consider the EPUB by itself to be the entire e-book, and I recommend having the front cover image still be included within your EPUB file so that the EPUB file can stand on its own.

 ### Manuscript
 For a physical book, this is everything other than the front cover, back cover, and spine.
 It is everything that will be printed on regular paper i.e. front matter, body, and back matter.<br/><br/>